sarthak-wadhawan/dec-tree/README.md

     - The predictions from each tree are combined to make the final prediction.

 - AdaBoost Implementation
-  - The AdaBoost class here adapts decision trees to improve classification accuracy. by training multiple weak learners (decision trees) sequentially, giving more emphasis to misclassified samples.
+  - The AdaBoost class here adapts decision trees to improve classification accuracy by training multiple weak learners (decision trees) sequentially, giving more emphasis to misclassified samples.
   - Learners are assigned weights based on their performance, and their predictions are aggregated to make final predictions.

 - Model Training and Evaluation
   - The code trains various models like Decision Trees, Random Forests, and AdaBoost on different datasets.
   - The accuracy of each model is evaluated on both the training and test datasets.

--Sample Usage and Experimentation
+- Sample Usage and Experimentation
   - The code includes an example of how to create a decision tree, train a random forest, and use AdaBoost from scratch.
   - It also demonstrates how to create a synthetic dataset and evaluates the accuracy of a decision tree on this dataset.